 Some other examples of the city’s medieval landscape still remain such as Provand’s Lordship, Trongate and Tolbooth Steeple which are all located within the Merchant City.

 As a former Second City of the Empire, Glasgow’s wealthy past has left a legacy of the finest Victorian architecture in the UK with many of the stunning buildings now attractions for visitors to enjoy.

 Masterpieces that can't go unmentioned include Kelvingrove Art Gallery and Museum.
 Opened in 1901, there are as many people that come to marvel at the stunning red sandstone building as they do at the 8,000 plus exhibits housed inside.

 One of the defining features of the city is the red sandstone tenements, which have housed much of the city’s population since the Victorian era.
 San Francisco has the painted ladies, London has Georgian townhouses and Glasgow has tenements.
-The grand, high ceiling, bay windowed flats are popular with everyone from students to families – with the best place to take these in, by wandering through the city’s bohemian west end neighbourhood.
+The grand, high ceiling, bay windowed flats are popular with everyone from students to families to artists – with the best place to take these in, by wandering through the city’s neighbourhoods.

 Other Victorian buildings to discover include, The Briggait, Charing Cross Mansions, The Mitchell Library, City Halls and Old Fruitmarket.

 Glasgow is a city that is continually reinventing itself and this can be seen within its incredibly modern architecture.
 Take a stroll along the River Clyde and you’ll find that the shipyards, which made the city so successful during the industrial revolution, have almost all been replaced with an array of striking modern buildings.
 The site of on-going major regeneration, Glasgow’s riverside is now home to some of Europe’s most impressive neo-futuristic architecture.